Walking has such significant health benefits that the American Heart Association calls it “…the simplest ways to get active and stay active.”

-In fact, as researchers have looked more and more into the issue, they’ve discovered that the health benefits to walking are almost too numerous to count.
-So skip the elevator in the parking deck.
+So, skip the elevator in the parking deck.
 Take a turn around the block mid-day.
-And when you get home, turn off the tube for ten minutes, lace up your sneakers, and take yourself out the front door for a stroll around the neighborhood.
-It turns out that glowingly good health is just a short walk away.
+And when you get home, turn off the TV for 10 minutes, lace up your sneakers, and take yourself out the front door for a stroll around the neighborhood.
+Glowingly good health is just a short walk away.

-Did your mother ever send you outside to run around when you were talking back to her?
-Turns out she knew exactly what she was doing.
-There are mental health benefits to walking; it not only improves your overall mental health, it can make an immediate difference in mood.
+There are mental health benefits to walking.
+It not only improves your overall mental health, it can make an immediate difference in mood.
 An Australian study found that “employees who took a 30-minute walk at lunchtime felt more enthusiastic and more relaxed in the afternoon” than those who simply sat and stewed.

 Have you been waiting for inspiration to come to you?
 Try walking to it instead.
-Taking a short walk each day could get the creative juices flowing, according to a recent study at Stanford University.
+Taking a short walk each day could get the creative juices flowing, according to a Stanford University study.
 Researchers found that “walking boosts creative ideation in real time and shortly after.”
-Want to be the next Picasso?
-Walk it out!

 Carrying extra weight is a risk factor for all sorts of health problems, including cardiovascular disease.
-Thinking about weight loss is discouraging for most people, but remember, we’re not talking about a body overhaul here.
 Shedding even a few extra pounds can be very good for your health, and walking is one way to do it.

 The next time you need to do some mental arithmetic, take a walk.
 Research shows an association between improved cognitive function and physical exercise, and there are even studies that suggest walking decreases the risk of dementia.
 While this area of study is still ongoing, the preliminary research is positive; current studies are examining the role of walking in lowering the risk of even more insidious cognitive conditions like Alzheimer’s disease.